firefly-oss/lib-common-application/README.md

 ### 3. Choose Your Controller Base Class

-**The library provides three base controller classes** that automatically resolve context based on your endpoint's scope:
+**The library provides two base controller classes** that automatically resolve context based on your endpoint's scope:

 #### 🎯 Architecture: How Context Resolution Works